Madobyte/rock-paper-scissors/README.md

 01/30/2021
 Fixed mobile responsiveness bugs.

-Showed cpu and player' hands before the winner modal (with SetTimeout).
+Showed cpu and player' hands before the winner modal (with setTimeout).

+Added a simple scoring system.

+Shortened the setTimout to 800ms.

+02/02/2021
+Added colors.
+Made the UI beatiful.